markremmey/sdp-workshop/lab_instructions/lab_2.md

 ![](images/step2g-Create-custom-labeling-project.png)

 #### Step 3 - Import the Sample Data
+Use the data folder on VM desktop and go to sample 7 and pick 5 files
 ![](images/step3a-import-sample-data.png)
 ![](images/step3b-import-sample-data.png)

 Create a new field which you would like to label

 ![](images/step3c-import-sample-data.png)
-We created the label as "Organziation_sample"
+We created the label as "Organization_sample"

 ![](images/step3d-import-sample-data.png)